Emmotes/ic_spoilers/docs/ezmerelda.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Unknown** (Guess)
-> All champions deal 100% more damage against enemies with armor-based health, increasing their chance of breaking an armor piece.
+> All Champions deal 100% more damage against enemies with armor-based health, increasing their chance of breaking an armor piece.
 Additionally, if a hits-based or armor-based enemy is affected by Training Montage, successful hits against them remove an additional hit or armor piece.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>